iranzo/cv/index.md

 Provide IT counseling, system administration and consulting services for (among others):

-- adaptation of Masterkits/Core Build for deployment of shops (1300+ shops which sum up 15.000+ systems deployed across the whole country)
+- customization of Masterkits/Core Build for deployment of shops (1300+ shops which sum up 15.000+ systems deployed across the whole country)
 - on-site support to help desk
 - link between customer and Red Hat support/sales
 - deployment of new solutions based on Red Hat Enterprise Linux and integration of third-party tools to fit customer needs